Basic Database Access¶

 assert table == MITStaticEnergy

-All rows of the database table are available via the objects
+Access all rows of the database table via the objects

 attribute: